top of page

 Final Walk-Through

-The buyer confirms condition and agreed repairs before closing.
+The buyer confirms the home’s condition and any agreed repairs before closing.

 07